 Make sure to tackle all of the senses when it comes to decorating your space, be it a university dorm, shared apartment or co-living space.

-A candle or diffuser that reminds you of home is the perfect way to personalise your space to feel like yours.
+A diffuser that reminds you of home is the perfect way to personalise your space to feel like yours.
 And not only do they smell incredible and create a cosy feel, they also double up as decoration in an otherwise empty furnished room.

 #8 Pin up some photos